|Birth: ||Apr. 22, 1868|

 In Marceline, Missouri, when the Disney Family owned a small farm, Flora always made certain the children had good meals, warm clothes in the colder months, and that they spent time outside playing and learning about the various farm animals on their farm.
 Walt was first exposed to all sorts of farm animals that most likely ingrained in his heart the love for animals as he would later portray in so many of his beloved animated and true-life films!
 In later years Walt would often reminiscence about the good times on the farm and about the many animals he loved and that his parents wanted him to enjoy and to love!

 It was in Marceline when Elias bought Flora her first sewing machine.
 She was quite a seamstress and she made most of the clothes for the children.
+She liked red and blue threads and used a lot of these colors on her new sewing machine!

 When the Disney's lived in Kansas City, Missouri, Flora always made sure each child had a good sack lunch for school and when Walt and Roy delivered newspapers for Elias early each morning and again after school, Flora saw to it that the boys were dressed properly with extra layers of clothes in the cold bitter winters and that they had good food to eat.